 HOW MUCH DOES A WHOLE HOUSE REVERSE OSMOSIS SYSTEM COST?

 The cost of whole house reverse osmosis also heavily depends on the size and output of the system.
-The greater the gallons per day produced by the system, the more expensive the initial cost will be.
+The greater the gallons per day produced by the system, the more expensive the initial cost.
 A higher output system demands a larger storage tank, which is another expense to factor into the overall cost.
 Though you can install the system yourself, it is wise to consult a professional plumber or water treatment expert.
-Whole house RO is complex and it is vital that all the components are installed properly.
+Whole house RO is complex, and it is vital that all the components must be installed properly.
 Otherwise, you could see diminished household pressure and flow rates and risk reduced performance from your system.
 Whole house reverse osmosis is an expensive investment with ongoing costs and regular maintenance.
-However, in situations where it is the only option to purify your water, it can be a welcome relief from hazardous water quality.
+However, it can be a welcome relief from hazardous water quality in situations where it is the only option to purify your water.